patientengagementadvisors/kafka-connect-elasticsearch-source/README.md

-# Kafka-connect-elasticsearch-source
+# Kafka-connect-opensearch-source

 [![YourActionName Actions Status](https://github.com/DarioBalinzo/kafka-connect-elasticsearch-source/workflows/Java%20CI%20with%20Maven/badge.svg)](https://github.com/DarioBalinzo/kafka-connect-elasticsearch-source/actions)

-Kafka Connect Elasticsearch Source: fetch data from elastic-search and sends it to kafka.
+Kafka Connect Opensearch Source: fetch data from elastic-search and sends it to kafka.
 The connector fetches only new data using a strictly incremental / temporal field (like a timestamp or an incrementing id).
 It supports dynamic schema and nested objects/ arrays.

 ## Requirements:

-- Elasticsearch 6.x and 7.x
+- Opensearch 2.x and 1.x
 - Java >= 8
 - Maven